liuzrcc/PIRE/README.md

 2. Off-the-shelf ResNet-101 pre-trained on ImageNet by replacing the original AvgPool2d with adaptiveAvgPool2d for allowing arbitrary size of the input image, and adding an additional L2N layer for feature normalization.

+The code for retrieval performance evluation (implementation of CBIR system) is not included.

 In order to generate adversarial queries for different models, please specific the parameter 'cnnmodel' when running the main file ```gen_pire.py```.

 ### Pytorch implementaiton of PIRE: